 - Assessments, such as personality style and interest inventories, provide critical self-knowledge.

-Assessments you’ve taken don’t seem to fit you.
+Assessments you have taken do not seem to fit you.
 What good are they anyway?

-- Assessment results are influenced by the mood you are in and how much sleep you’ve had.
+- Assessment results are influenced by the mood you are in and how much sleep you have had.
 Also, over-analyzing or rushing through questions can lead to inaccurate results.

 - To accurately understand and apply your results, they should be interpreted by a trained administrator.

-Whether you’re deciding on an undergraduate, post graduate, or training program, how do you decide which major or program to choose?
-How can you “predict” what kind of job you’ll like, and will be in demand by the time you graduate?
+Whether you are deciding on an undergraduate, post-graduate, or training program, how do you decide which major or program to choose?
+How can you predict what kind of job you will like, and decide upon one that will be in-demand by the time you graduate?

-- Step 1– If you know your “Success Factors,” (your interests, skills, personality style, values, and priorities), you can make a solid decision about your career interests and options.
-If you’re an undergraduate, remember that you’re not deciding on a “lifetime” career.
+- Step 1 – If you know your ‘success factors’ (your interests, skills, personality style, values, and priorities), you can make a solid decision about your career interests and options.
+If you are an undergraduate, remember that you are not deciding upon a lifetime career.
 You are simply identifying your interests and potential options.

-- Step 2 – Explore what it’s really like to work at particular jobs and identify those that best match your Success Factors and offer a promising career path.
+- Step 2 – Explore what it is really like to work at particular jobs and identify those that best match your success factors and offer a promising career path.

 - Step 3 – Match your top jobs to majors or programs that will prepare you.